Tuesday, July 25, 2023

 Egipcios Kier - 68 Speculation and 51 Advice

-As I shuffled the Egipcios Kier after my morning ritual, two cards fell out of the deck: 68 Speculation and a card we've seen before, 51 Advice.
+As I shuffled the Egipcios Kier Tarot after my morning ritual, two cards fell from the deck: 68 Speculation and 51 Advice.
+Together they seemed to ask a single question: How do we make wise decisions?

 Monday, July 17, 2023